 - One YoBaby Blueberry & Apple yogurt has 9g.

 - One Dunkin Donut has between 2 and 22 grams of sugar (depending upon the type – most come in well over 11g).

 - One serving of French Toast sticks at Burger King sends 12.7g of sugar into your kid’s bloodstream.

 - Even two Eggo Blueberry pancakes without any syrup deliver about 7 grams of sugar.
 Add the syrup and you’re up in Coke territory.
 2 ounces of syrup– I know it sounds like a lot but that’s how much the typical fast food packet contains — has approximately 32g.

 In fact, if your child eats a whole Hershey’s Milk Chocolate bar in the morning – something I’m definitely not recommending – they’ll be consuming less sugar (24g) than if he eats a plate of pancakes or waffles covered in syrup.

 At least when we give our kids candy we tell them it is candy.
 We don’t sugarcoat the truth by telling them it’s food.
 We teach our kids pancakes and syrup is breakfast.
 We might even tell them it’s a healthy one too!

 The key to administering (morning) candy successfully is managing the quantity, not the timing.

 You decide how much candy your kid can have.
-Once you’ve done that, it doesn’t really matter when he eats it.
+Once you’ve done that, it doesn’t really matter when they eat it.

-A small serving of candy won’t ruin your child’s appetite for breakfast and it won’t send him on a sugar high, either.
+A small serving of candy won’t ruin your child’s appetite for breakfast and it won’t send them on a sugar high, either.